 - At least one, and no more than three, letters of support from established researchers active in a field that encompasses and incorporates biodiversity informatics (e.g., genetics, species composition and traits, biogeography, ecology, systematics, et al.)

 Students seeking nomination must apply to the Head of Delegation of a GBIF Voting or Associate Participant country (see the complete list).
 National participants are responsible for establishing their own deadlines and processes for receiving and processing student applications.
 As a result, graduate students who seek nomination should consult the websites of their national GBIF Participants or contact the Head of Delegation or node manager directly.

 Student proposals are first reviewed and prioritized at the national level.
 GBIF national nodes are encouraged to work closely with the academic communities and higher education institutions in their countries and to reach out to relevant university programmes and research groups.

-National Heads of Delegation may submit a maximum of two nominees to the GBIF Secretariat to [email protected] by the deadline for submissions: 15 June 2018.
-Heads of Delegations must ensure that submissions are complete and include all the elements listed below.
+National Heads of Delegation may submit a maximum of two nominees to the GBIF Secretariat to [email protected] by the deadline for submissions: May 15, 2020.
+Heads of Delegations will ensure that submissions are complete and include all the elements listed above.
 Submissions of incomplete proposals will not be considered.